 Distract yourself from the dropping temperatures by keeping warm with your own DIY candles.
-It's surprisingly easy to make your own candles, and is an extremely affordable craft to host at your next party.
-Pick fall scents like pumpkin, apple, or cinnamon, and go the extra mile by printing out your own fall-inspired candle decals.Continue to 14 of 17 below.
+It's surprisingly easy to make your own candles and is an extremely affordable craft to host at your next party.
+Pick fall scents like pumpkin, apple, or cinnamon, and go the extra mile by printing out your own fall-inspired candle decals.Continue to 12 of 15 below.

-Succulents are one of those plants that even those of us with a black thumb can keep alive.
-Host a succulent-themed party to keep the garden vibe going all fall and winter long.
-Blogger Jenny Cookies even prepared take-home mini succulents for her guests to plant in their own homes after the party ends.Continue to 15 of 17 below.
+Succulents are the most forgiving plants that tend to stay alive in spite of their owners.
+Host a succulent-themed party to keep the garden vibe going through all of fall and winter.
+Blogger Jenny Cookies prepared take-home mini succulents for her guests to plant in their own homes after the party ended.Continue to 13 of 15 below.

-Embrace your inner child this fall by hosting an adults-only board game party.
-You can include the classics like Clue or JENGA, but also plan for a few PG-13 games, such as Cards Against Humanity.
-The good news about a game night party is that all you have to do to keep guests happy is stock your fridge with drinks and snacks and you'll undoubtedly have a great time.Continue to 16 of 17 below.
+Embrace your inner child this fall by throwing an adults-only board game party.
+You can include the classics like Clue or JENGA but also plan for a few PG-13 games, such as Cards Against Humanity.
+The good news about hosting a game night party is that all you have to do to keep guests happy is stock your fridge with drinks and snacks and you'll undoubtedly have a great time.Continue to 14 of 15 below.

-If you've never hosted a Friendsgiving before, this is the year.
+If you've never hosted a Friendsgiving before, this is the year, and trust us, it doesn't matter what size your digs are for this type of party.
 As if you needed another excuse to eat mashed potatoes and stuffing, a Friendsgiving is a great way to thank your BFFs for being there for you all year long.
-Craft a few DIY Friendsgiving decor items and start a potluck signup for the easiest party your friends will love.Continue to 17 of 17 below.
+Craft a few DIY Friendsgiving decor items and start a potluck signup sheet for the easiest party your friends will love.Continue to 15 of 15 below.

 Themed Costume Party

 While hosting a fall costume party may not be a novel idea, mix it up this year by creating a theme and asking your guests to dress accordingly.
-From jungle animals to Harry Potter, there are countless ways to give your guests a few parameters and see what they show up wearing.
+From jungle animals to Harry Potter to the latest streaming sci-fi flick, there are countless ways to give your guests a few parameters and see what they show up wearing.